Davyd17/Davyd17/README.md

 I'm a backend developer who enjoys building clean, scalable, and maintainable systems.
 My core stack is **Java + Spring Boot + PostgreSQL**, but I’m constantly learning and adapting to new tools as projects demand.

 - 🔄 I’m highly adaptable to different technologies and project needs
+- 🔄 I’m currently working on becoming a **fullstack developer**, but my strongest skills are on the **backend side**
 - 📚 Currently learning **Laravel**, **Vue.js**, and **n8n** for automation
 - 🧠 Strong foundation in **data structures**, **algorithms**, and **clean code**
-- 🤝 I enjoy working in teams, sharing knowledge, and solving real-world problems
+- 🤝 I enjoy working in teams, sharing knowledge, and solving new problems

 ---